Anoven/Barngas/README.md

 ## DB Info
 Updatingthe raw db should automatically trigger the other dbs to update based upon the values

-# Basestation To Server
+#Server To DB

-There is a tcp server which reads the data coming in and pushes to the database
+There is a mqtt broker which runs in the background, and the mqttclient handles the data to read

 ## MQTT install